phatak-dev/draft_book/read/online_courses.md

 * #### Do this courses offer hands on?

 	Almost every computer related MOOC course will have extensive hands on.
 You will have sample examples and exercises for every week.
-These exercises should be submitted and will evaluated by instructor for their correctness.
+These exercises should be submitted and will be evaluated by an instructor for their correctness.

 * ####Do I get a Certificate?